 If you’re clueless about what berberine is, you’re not the only one!
 Although the botanical compound has been used in traditional Ayurvedic and Chinese medicine for centuries, it has only recently gained popularity among a wider crowd.

-In simple terms, berberine is an isoquinoline alkaloid – a phytochemical found in several plants, including Berberis and the Chinese herb Coptis chinensis.
-Since the chemical targets a protein involved in insulin resistance, berberine is mostly used for type 2 diabetes, high cholesterol, polycystic ovarian syndrome (PCOS), and obesity.
+In simple terms, berberine is an isoquinoline alkaloid – a phytochemical found in several plants, including Berberis aristata, other Berberis species, and the Chinese herb Coptis chinensis.
+Since berberine targets a protein involved in insulin resistance, it is mostly used for type 2 diabetes, high cholesterol, polycystic ovarian syndrome (PCOS), and obesity.

 The effects of berberine have been tested in hundreds of different studies.
 What makes berberine useful for the human body is the fact that it activates a specific enzyme inside cells (AMP-activated protein kinase), which has a huge role in regulating metabolism and energy levels.